 Foot pressure on the accelerator pedal influences the automatic upshifting or downshifting within each driving range.
 When the pedal is fully depressed against the floor pedal stop, the transmission automatically upshifts near the recommended governed speed of the engine.
 A partially-depressed position of the pedal causes the upshifts to occur sooner at a lower engine speed.
-Shift timing is accomplished by using a cam and cable from the throttle.
 This throttle-modulation method provides the accurate shift spacing and control necessary for maximum performance.